mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 * `master`

-  * Modifications to user variables inside `SELECT` statements as well as reads of user variables are routed to the master server.
-This forces more of the traffic onto the master server but it reduces the amount of data that is discarded for any `SELECT` statement that also modifies a user variable.
+  * Modifications to user variables inside `SELECT` statements as well as reads of user variables are routed to the primary server.
+This forces more of the traffic onto the primary server but it reduces the amount of data that is discarded for any `SELECT` statement that also modifies a user variable.
 With this mode, the state of user variables is not deterministic if they are modified inside of a `SELECT` statement. `SET` statements that modify user variabels are still routed to all servers.

-DML statements, such as `INSERT`, `UPDATE` or `DELETE`, that modify SQL user variables are still treated as writes and are only routed to the master server.
+DML statements, such as `INSERT`, `UPDATE` or `DELETE`, that modify SQL user variables are still treated as writes and are only routed to the primary server.
 For example, after the following query the value of `@myid` is no longer the same on all servers and the `SELECT` statement can return different values depending where it ends up being executed: